aaronbushell1984/stab-qa-poc/README.md

 #### Deploy qa App of Apps

-- This will look for templates in the helm directory and deploy these also
+- This will look for templates in the stab directory to deploy

 ```shell
 kubectl apply --filename apps.yaml